 Food & Drinks

 Knowing things would be a bit cheaper than they are here in the States, we budgeted $150/day for food and drinks.
 We aren’t big ‘lets eat breakfast in the hotel’ people.
 So besides one morning in Milan, we exclusively ate out/away from where we were staying.
-Our breakfast and lunches were on the cheaper side (under $25/day).
-This generally consisted of quick stops for coffee, pastries, gelato, and focaccia sandwiches.
-Then we were able to splurge on wine tasting, cocktail bars, and fancy dinners.
+Our breakfast and lunches were on the cheaper side at under $25/day.
+This generally consisted of quick stops for coffee, pastries, gelato, and some delicious focaccia sandwiches.
+Then we were able to splurge on a wine tasting, some cocktail bars, and fancy dinners.
 We tried a few Michelin guide recommended restaurants, and made a stop at a bar in Rome that is ranked as one of the best in the world!

 Budgeted: $2,100